qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - JS-in-HTML may interfere with HTML parsing.
 For example `<script>console.log('</script>')</script>` makes browser treat the first `</script>` as ending tag.
 [See also](https://sirre.al/2025/08/06/safe-json-in-script-tags-how-not-to-break-a-site/)
 - Virtual scrolling breaks Ctrl-F (Cmd-F) search.

-[^css_box_model_scrollbar]: The CSS box model mentions padding, border and margin, but it doesn't mention scrolling.
-Scrollbar is visually between border and padding, but scrollbar occupies space from content box.
+[^css_box_model_scrollbar]: The CSS box model includes content box, padding, border and margin, but doesn't mention scrollbar.
+Scrollbar is visually between border and padding, but scrollbar occupies space from content box ("steal" space across padding).
 In Chrome devtools, the padding highlight area includes scrollbar, but scrollbar is not in padding.
 One may ask "if width includes scrollbar, then why `width: 100vw` cause horizontal overflow"?
 Because `width: 100vw` applies to an element inside viewport, not viewport itself.
 Viewport width includes viewport's scrollbar.

 [^css_expand]: CSS only try to expand if the available space is finite.
 In may cases it has infinite vertical space by default.